 Verse 35 says that Philip “opened his mouth and, beginning with this Scripture he told him the good news about Jesus.”

 What gave me chills in that reading plan that day was seeing how close Isaiah 53:7-8 is to Isaiah 56:3-5.
 I can imagine how the eunuch’s face must have lit up if Philip unrolled the scroll just a little bit more!
 How Philip might have said, “Guess what!
 The One the prophet is speaking of has broken down all the walls of separation between us and God!
 At the point of His death, the curtain in the Temple was torn in two from top to bottom (see Matthew 27:51).
 Now everyone has equal access to God.
+Even foreigners.
+Even eunuchs.

-Even you.
 Because of what Jesus accomplished on the cross, the eunuchs who hold fast to the covenant have a place within God’s walls that is “better than sons of daughters.”

 Because of the cross, nothing keeps you from complete, open access to God.